Yield: 8 twix cookies // Total Time: 1 hr. 15 min. // Disclaimer: This post includes affiliate links.

 Melt-in-your-mouth brown sugar cookies topped with salted caramel sauce and chocolate.

-Weigh your ingredients
+weigh your ingredients

-- Weighing your ingredients is important for getting the recipe perfect and getting consistent results.
+Weighing your ingredients is important for getting the recipe perfect and getting consistent results.
 Not weighing your ingredients can lead to adding too much or too little of an ingredient.
 In a small batch recipe it is especially important to get those correct measurements because there is less room for error.
 If you haven’t already, I highly recommend purchasing a kitchen scale.
 This one is super cheap and worked well for me when I was starting out!

-Room temperature ingredients
+room temperature ingredients

-Mix the dough carefully
+mix the dough carefully

-- When adding in the flour, only fold the mixture just until no flour streaks remain.
+When adding in the flour, only fold the mixture just until no flour streaks remain.
 Overmixing the dough leads to more gluten formation, which can make the cookies super tough and chewy.

-Under bake for perfect cookies
+under bake for perfect cookies

-- The secret to perfectly round cookies?
+Wanna know the secret to perfectly round cookies?
 It’s cookie scooting!
 Right when the cookies come out of the oven, take a bowl, cup, or biscuit cutter that is just slightly larger than your cookies and place it over one of the cookies.
 Gently swirl the bowl around the cookie to make the cookie perfectly round (and slightly thicker).
 And that’s all there is to it!

-Ingredients and substitutions
+ingredients and substitutions

 All purpose flour: for structure and chewiness.